jhpyle/docassemble/_docs/playground.md

 * **Install**: Saves the package definition, creates a ZIP file containing the package, and installs that ZIP file on the server.
 * **PyPI**: Publishes the package on [PyPI] so that other people can install it.
-This will not be displayed unless you have set up the [PyPI configuration].
+This will not be displayed unless you have set up the [PyPI configuration], and it will only succeed if the user has provided a valid username and password in the user's [profile].
 * **GitHub**: Publishes the package on [GitHub] so that you can manage versions of your package, and also so that other people can install it.
 This will not be displayed unless you have set up the [GitHub